Wagner College: Campus

+In May 2026 the college acquired the former Staten Island campus of St. John's University and plans to being using the new campus in the fall.

 Rankings

-In the 2025 edition of U.S. News & World Reports Best Colleges, Wagner College is ranked #60 in Regional Universities North (tie) and #49 in Best Value Schools.

-Wagner College Theatre has consistently ranked among the top collegiate theatre programs, securing the #2 spot in The Princeton Review's 2025 rankings.
+In the 2025 edition of U.S. News & World Reports Best Colleges, Wagner College was ranked #60 in Regional Universities North (tie) and #49 in Best Value Schools.
+The college's theater program was ranked #2 in The Princeton Reviews 2025 rankings.